dapr/quickstarts/9.secretstore/README.md

 This will deploy our Node.js app to Kubernetes.

-You'll also see the container image that we're deploying.
+You'll also see the container image that is being deployed.
 If you want to update the code and deploy a new image, see **Next Steps** section.

 This deployment provisions an External IP.
 Wait until the IP is visible: (may take a few minutes)